bergano65/azure-docs.ru-ru/articles/machine-learning/how-to-create-register-datasets.md

 from azureml.opendatasets import Diabetes

-# Diabetes class can return ONLY return TabularDataset and must be called from the static function
+# Diabetes class can return ONLY TabularDataset and must be called from the static function
 diabetes_tabular = Diabetes.get_tabular_dataset()
 ```